 Inspired by the publication of You’re the Most Beautiful Thing That Happened–hailed as a “love letter to queer people of color” by Lambda Literary–the Beautiful Things Project is a series of creative collaborations with poet Arisa White and queer and people of color artists, community organizations, and businesses.
 The Beautiful Things Project hopes to expand readership beyond markets that are often targeted for poetry; to mutually support artists and organizations that work to restore, nurture, and bring beauty to the people they serve; and to create Beautiful Community Events that spotlight the narratives and experiences of queer and people of color.

-For April 2017, which is National Poetry Month, the following businesses in Oakland, Berkeley, and Brooklyn, NY, are participating in the first iteration of the Beautiful Things Project.
-On April 13, they will gave away free copies of You’re the Most Beautiful Thing That Happened, with purchase:
+For April 2017, which was National Poetry Month, the following businesses in Oakland, Berkeley, and Brooklyn, NY, participated in the first iteration of the Beautiful Things Project.
+On April 13, they gave away free copies of You’re the Most Beautiful Thing That Happened, with purchase:

 988 Broadway, Oakland, CA 94607

 Cafe Gabriela is named after the Filipina revolutionary Gabriela Silang and strives to keep her courageous and independent spirit alive by making a conscious effort to support our local community and businesses in Oakland and in the Bay Area.
 From Red Bay Coffee, our Oakland-based roaster; Clover Stornetta for our organic milk; Authentic Bagel Company, Starter Bakery, and Wooden Table Baking Company for our delicious baked goods, Cafe Gabriela offers high-quality products from local conscious businesses.

 1703 Telegraph Ave, Oakland, CA 94612